HELPLINE: (443) 330-5341

 Stay busy

-What will your child have to keep him busy during the travel time or maybe the wait time at an airport?
+What will your child have to keep them busy during the travel time or maybe the wait time at an airport?
 Don’t forget to bring those favorite toys and activities, snacks or items that bring comfort to your child.
 Make sure you include some non-electronic items for those “turn off your electronics” times during the flight.
 Before you pack that bag, you may want to double check with your airline’s carry-on baggage rules.

 Take care of those ears